-In the event that Mr. Broussard's employment is terminated by the Company without Cause or by Mr. Broussard for Good Reason within 24 months following a Change in Control (as defined in the Employment Agreement), or by the Company without Cause under certain circumstances prior to a Change in Control, in addition to the accrued benefits, the Company would pay or provide to Mr. Broussard: (i) a Pro-Rated Incentive Payment, (ii) a lump-sum payment equal to two times the amount equal to the sum of (A) his then-current base salary plus (B) the maximum annual incentive that he could have earned for the fiscal year in which termination occurs, (iii) continuation, at the Company's expense, of all life, medical, dental, accidental death and dismemberment and disability insurance for him and his dependents for 24 months following the termination date and (iv) accelerated vesting of all equity awards (except for performance-vested equity-based awards other than stock options, in which case a pro-rated number of shares or stock units subject to the award (based on the number of days in the performance period that have elapsed through the Termination Date) shall remain outstanding until the end of the applicable performance period and the percentage of such shares or stock units that become vested shall be determined based on the actual level of performance attained).
+In the event that Mr. Broussard's employment had been terminated by the Company without Cause or by Mr. Broussard for Good Reason within 24 months following a Change in Control (as defined in the Employment Agreement), or by the Company without Cause under certain circumstances prior to a Change in Control, in addition to the accrued benefits, the Company would have paid or provided to Mr. Broussard: (i) a Pro-Rated Incentive Payment, (ii) a lump-sum payment equal to two times the amount equal to the sum of (A) his then-current base salary plus (B) the maximum annual incentive that he could have earned for the fiscal year in which termination occurs, (iii) continuation, at the Company's expense, of all life, medical, dental, accidental death and dismemberment and disability insurance for him and his dependents for 24 months following the termination date and (iv) accelerated vesting of all equity awards (except for performance-vested equity-based awards other than stock options, in which case a pro-rated number of shares or stock units subject to the award (based on the number of days in the performance period that have elapsed through the Termination Date) would have remained outstanding until the end of the applicable performance period and the percentage of such shares or stock units that vested would have been determined based on the actual level of performance attained).
+The pro-rated vesting of Mr. Broussard's performance-vested equity-based awards in the event of an involuntary termination without Cause or a Change in Control are not included in the table above.

-In the event that Mr. Broussard's employment is terminated due to his death or disability, the Company would pay or provide (i) a Pro-Rated Incentive Payment and (ii) continuation of health and welfare benefits comparable to those described above.
+In the event that Mr. Broussard's employment had been terminated due to his death or disability, the Company would have paid or provided (i) a Pro-Rated Incentive Payment and (ii) continuation of health and welfare benefits comparable to those described above.

-If (i) Mr. Broussard becomes entitled to payments that would be "parachute payments" in connection with a change in control of the Company that would subject him to the excise tax under Section 4999 of the Internal Revenue Code and (ii) the aggregate amount of such payments that he would receive, after all taxes, is less than he would receive if such payments were reduced below the threshold above which the excise tax would apply, then (iii) such payments shall be reduced to \$1.00 below such threshold so that Mr. Broussard does not become subject to the excise tax.
+If (i) Mr. Broussard had become entitled to payments that would have been "parachute payments" in connection with a change in control of the Company that would have subjected him to the excise tax under Section 4999 of the Internal Revenue Code and (ii) the aggregate amount of such payments that he would have received, after all taxes, had been less than he would have received if such payments were reduced below the threshold above which the excise tax would have applied, then (iii) such payments would have been reduced to \$1.00 below such threshold so that Mr. Broussard would not have become subject to the excise tax.